-But evil interviewers are out there.
-I put together the following list of infuriating interviewer habits so that you can be prepared and respond appropriately.
+But bad interviewers are out there, so I put together a list of signs of a bad interviewer so that you can be prepared and respond appropriately.

 This habit is understandable, though still infuriating for job seekers.
 In the current job market, it is impossible for hiring companies to respond to every application.
 There are just too many to sift through, especially for positions posted publicly.
-Meanwhile, many applicants don’t take the time to read the job description, customize their cover letter, or even run spell-check.
-This is why some hiring managers and HR people get cranky and act out (see Habits 2-10).
+Meanwhile, many applicants don’t take the time to read the job description, customize their cover letter, or even run a spell-check.
+This is why some hiring managers and HR people get cranky and act out.

-From the candidate’s perspective, it’s incredibly frustrating to apply for a job that’s a perfect match (you have all of the right skills and qualifications and then some) and never hear back.
-In fact, your perfectly qualified resume may never be reviewed by a human due to the company’s filtering process or just plain bad timing (they already hired someone or put the position on hold).
+From the candidate’s perspective, it’s incredibly frustrating to apply for a job that’s a perfect match and never hear back.
+In fact, your resume may never be reviewed by a human due to the company’s filtering process or just plain bad timing (they already hired someone or put the position on hold).